 Gas fireplaces might be an ideal choice for someone who wants to enjoy the warmth of a fire without hauling wood and cleaning up ashes.
 Gas fireplaces grow in popularity every year, and manufacturers offer a wide selection, including gas logs and self-contained fireplace units mounted to a wall.

 Some gas log fixtures are vented so that any dangerous gases produced during the burn will travel outside, just as they move up and out of a chimney in a traditional wood-burning fireplace.
 But there's more than one way to vent an appliance, so you can probably install vented gas logs in your home even if you don't have a usable chimney.

 Using a Traditional Hearth

-Vented gas logs can take the place of wood in a traditional hearth and chimney if you choose a unit that burns either natural or propane gas.
+Vented gas logs can replace wood in a traditional hearth and chimney if you choose a unit that burns either natural or propane gas.
 Both types are always burned with the damper open, but you'll want to remember some important safety tips.